jgmorawetz/multitracer_densitysplit/README.md

 # phys437_percival_paillas
-Contains codes and relevant work for the Phys 437 research project in Fall 2022.
+Contains codes and relevant work for the Phys 437A research project in Fall 2022, with James Morawetz, Dr. Will Percival and Dr. Enrique Paillas working with the multitracer and density split cosmology methods.